Updated: September 10, 2022 by Sean McQuaid

 How Long Does a Reckless Driving Charge Stay on Your Record

-A Florida reckless driving charge will stay on your record for 75 years.
+A Florida reckless driving charge will stay on your record for the rest of your life.
 So, it is best to get a lawyer to help avoid this.

 Even if the case is dismissed or adjudication is withheld, the reckless driving charge will remain on your record – until it’s expunged or sealed.

-Getting your reckless driving charge expunged is another complicated process, but one that should be taken full advantage of if possible.
+Getting your reckless driving charge expunged or sealed is a benefit that should be taken full advantage of if possible.
 To do so, the Florida Department of Law Enforcement and the county courts are required to be involved.